KauzClay/docs-tap/services-toolkit/tutorials/setup-dynamic-provisioning.hbs.md

 ### <a id="verify"></a> Step 6: Verify your configuration

-To test your configuration, create a claim for the class and thereby trigger the dynamic provisioning of a new RabbitMQ cluster.
+To test your configuration, create a claim for the class to trigger the dynamic provisioning of a new RabbitMQ cluster.
 This step is usually performed by the application operator, rather than the service operator, but it is important that you confirm that everything is configured correctly.

+To create the claim:

-1. Create `ClassClaim` by creating a file named `bigcorp-rmq-1.claim.yaml` with the following contents:
+1. Create a `ClassClaim` by creating a file named `bigcorp-rmq-1.claim.yaml` with the following contents:

     ```yaml
     # bigcorp-rmq-1.claim.yaml